Terminology Normalization

 .

-The intent is to populate the source columns with the values present in the source system, and to populate the normalized columns with standardized terminologies.
-Our marts will look first in the normalized columns before the source columns when looking for qualifying records.
+The intent is to populate the source columns with the values present in the source system, and to populate the normalized columns with standardized terminology code sets.
+The data marts will look first in the normalized columns before the source columns when looking for qualifying records e.g. for running quality measures.

-Out of the box, if the normalized fields are left null in the input layer the tuva project will try to populate them.
-Our
+Out of the box, if the normalized fields are left null in the input layer, the tuva project will try to populate them.
+Data pipelines in the core layer will check if the source code value is a standardized terminology code type e.g. icd-10-cm

 , icd-9-cm